We have information you must know before you buy the Q7.

-Audi designed the Q7 interior with flexibility in mind.
-All told, it reportedly offers 28 different passenger/cargo arrangements between three available seating configurations.
+Audi designed the Q7 interior with flexibility in mind, and it offers numerous passenger and cargo arrangements among the three available seating configurations.

 With the conventional 40/20/40 split second-row bench seat, the Q7 seats five; add the third-row seat and it'll seat seven.
 A six-passenger arrangement is available with second-row bucket seats separated by a center console, with the third-row bench behind it.
-All second-row seats slide for/aft four inches to maximize legroom, which Audi claims gives the Q7 the most stretch-out room in the class.
-We find second-row bucket seats more comfortable than bench seats, however, the bucket seats with center console diminish cargo capability and dog friendliness so consider this carefully before ordering second-row buckets.
+All second-row seats slide for and aft four inches to maximize legroom, which Audi claims gives the Q7 the most stretch-out room in the class.
+We find second-row bucket seats more comfortable than bench seats; however, the bucket seats with center console diminish cargo capability and dog friendliness so consider this carefully before ordering second-row buckets.

 The driver's seat is comfortable and most drivers should find the driving position nearly perfect.
 Getting in and out of the front seats or the second-row seats is easy thanks to large doors and a reasonably low floor.
 Accessing the third row is not as easy: The second-row seat slides and folds forward to grant access, but never quite enough for an adult to get back there smoothly.
 In Audi's defense, the seat was designed to accommodate people no taller than five feet, four inches.
 As with most, if not all, SUVs, the third row is best left to the kids.

 Interior trim speaks of high quality, with padded surfaces everywhere one can touch and virtually no hard plastics.
 Three different kinds of wood are available, as is patterned aluminum trim.
 The mix of materials conveys a level of luxury that matches, if not exceeds, the Q7's price.